 Information on the value of stipends is available here.

 Decisions: The graduate committee makes funding decisions at the end of the fall term admission cycle in early March.
-Internal applicants provide two letters of recommendation; the committee examines these letters and the students' grade cards.
-The committee examines the entire record of external applicants.
-Taking the two groups together, the committee constructs a ranking for aid.
+Taking internal and external applicants together, the committee constructs a ranking for aid.
 The graduate director moves through the ranking as spaces open.
 In external applicants, the committee looks for excellent grades, scores, and letters, evidence of superior ability to research and write history, mastery of relevant languages, and clear goals for graduate work.
 In internal applicants, the committee considers progress in the program, grades, and recommendations.
 Ability to teach also arises in some cases: non-native English speakers must pass an examination offered by the administration.

 Exceptions: Temporary TA positions sometimes open.
 These can be half-year positions (created, for example, by funds provided for an extra survey course or by a funded student taking a leave of absence).
 Courses can also open for other reasons.
 In these cases, the chair and the graduate director check the alternate list for funding and offer the slots to the highest-ranked student(s) in the relevant field.
 In the event that a course (rather than a TA slot) becomes open, the chair and graduate director will look to advanced students in the relevant field.
 Appointment to one of these slots does not necessarily mean that the student will be placed in the regular aid stream.